AndersenLab/Andersen-Lab-Strains/README.md

 * `ADDITIONAL_VARIABLES` - An optional listing of additional variables.
 For example, indices.
 * `READ` - The Read pair (1 or 2); Use 0 for unpaired.

+### /Scripts

+The scripts folder contains scripts for a variety of tasks.

+* __rev\_geocode.R - Reverse geocode lat/lon values to retrieve City, State, Country

 ### New Sequencing Checklist

 * Concordance